slemarchand/xmlportletfactory/README.md

+# This repository is deprecated

+>	I do not work anymore on Liferay 7 support for XML Portlet Factory.

+>	Now I contribute to [Damascus](https://github.com/yasuflatland-lf/damascus) project, the natural successor of XML Portlet Factory.

+>	- Sébastien Le Marchand

+___
+___

 # XML Portlet Factory

 The XML Portlet Factory is a command line java tool that generate CRUD portlets from XML files, using Service Builder.